 Boots: If sneakers aren’t your jam, then go for ankle boots like these.
 Calf boots are also amazing for Paris in winter because they’ll add an extra layer over your legs.

 If you’re going to pack an essential, make it a travel umbrella.
 Rain is common in Paris during the winter, and an umbrella to keep you dry while waiting in line to get into attractions is a must.

 Don’t forget to pack warm gloves, thick socks, and a beanie.
-Sounds super obvious, but I have a tendency to ALWAYS forget to pack gloves, so I thought I’d include these items in my Paris weekend packing list just in case you’re like me!
+Sounds super obvious, but I have a tendency to ALWAYS forget to pack gloves, so I thought I’d include these items in my Paris winter packing list just in case you’re like me!

 Purse or backpack

 I recommend bringing a simple day bag that doesn’t scream tourists and helps you blend in.
 Paris is safe but pickpockets do occur, so many people prefer to bring anti-theft bags.

 - Universal travel adaptor.
 France uses different voltage and plugs than those in the Americas, so bringing a travel adapter is a MUST to be able to charge your phone, camera, etc. I recommend this universal travel one.
 It works in Paris and it will keep on being handy for future trips.